 How to Access these Programs and Services

 To access these programs, including cluster living, you must be over the age of 19, have a developmental disability, fetal alcohol syndrome or autism, and be referred by Community Living BC.
 Referrals for subsidized housing, though spaces are limited, can come from any source.
-For more information contact our Director of Residential Services Jason Banbury at 604-467-8700 EXT 108 or by email firstname.lastname@example.org
+For more information please contact us at 604-467-8700 or by email at firstname.lastname@example.org.